 On 10 May 2021, The Horse Trust celebrated its 135 year anniversary.
 As the oldest equine charity in the world, we’ve seen a lot of change since we welcomed our first exhausted cab horse from the London streets to our loving sanctuary all those years ago.
 However one thing remains the same: the care and compassion that horses deserve and love.

-Today we home over 140 horses, ponies and donkeys from an array of backgrounds.
-We have rescue cases, ex-police and military horses, royal mews retirees and those who were previously working for charities such as Riding for the Disabled.
-We also play an instrumental role in funding research and training programmes in the equine sector.
+In 2021, we homed over 140 horses, ponies and donkeys from an array of backgrounds.
+These included rescue cases, ex-police and military horses, royal mews retirees and those who were previously working for charities such as Riding for the Disabled.
+We also played an instrumental role in funding research and training programmes in the equine sector.

 We have been here for horses in need since 1886 and we will continue to be here, pandemic or no pandemic, for many more years to come.